ibbrett/ibbrett/README.md

 ### Premiere Rock and Roll training/proving grounds

-:palm_tree: Woodshedding days of my artistic craft: lead and rythm guitar.
-Ask me about my bands: "Vegetable Soup" while at GIT, "Tribal Soul" and "Thick" while playing the Seattle scene
+Woodshedding days for lead and rythm guitar.
+Ask me about my bands: _Vegetable Soup_ while at GIT in Hollywood, _Tribal Soul_ and _Thick_ while playing the Seattle scene